Home > Frequently Asked Questions

 What are the important dates for my course?

-The important dates for your distance learning course are the Start Date, Blackboard Sign-in Date, Last Withdrawal Date Without F, and End Date.
-For ELI distance learning courses, these dates are listed on the front of the Quick-Start syllabus mailed to you.
+The important dates for your online learning course are the Start Date, Blackboard Sign-in Date, Last Withdrawal Date Without F, and End Date.
+For ELI online learning courses, these dates are listed on the front of the Quick-Start syllabus mailed to you.

 Start Date: This is your official start date; all other dates are based on it.
 Your course start date does not necessarily correspond to campus course dates.
 You are expected to meet a schedule for submission of your work, so you need to buy your course materials and start on time.

 First Assignment Due Date: Students must log into their Blackboard course site by this date and complete the first assignment to avoid being administratively deleted without a tuition refund.